-- Services work in partnership across the local area to agree priorities for funding and action. - A joint commissioning Strategy is in place which clearly defines the roles of partners and processes for decision making. - The Designated Clinical Officer role is well embedded and ensures SEND and health needs of CYP are prioritised. - Service integration impacting on CYP with SEND has been reviewed and improved through the formation of Worcestershire Children First, Starting Well Partnership and Hereford and Worcestershire Integrated Care Board. - Improvements in the Education Health Care Needs Assessment process impacting on timeliness and quality. - Outcomes achieved for CYP by SEND are actively tracked and monitored and actions taken to improve these.
+- Services work in partnership across the local area to agree priorities for funding and action. - A joint commissioning strategy is in place which clearly defines the roles of partners and processes for decision making. - The Designated Clinical Officer role is well embedded and ensures SEND and health needs of CYP are prioritised. - Service integration impacting on CYP with SEND has been reviewed and improved through the formation of Worcestershire Children First, Starting Well Partnership and Hereford and Worcestershire Clinical Commissioning Group. - There have been significant improvements in the Education Health Care Needs Assessment process impacting on timeliness and quality. - Outcomes achieved for CYP by SEND are actively tracked and monitored and actions taken to improve these.

-- Deliver commissioning intentions described in Joint Commissioning Strategy through Joint Commissioning Group activity. - Implement and enhance Joint Commissioning Quality Assurance Framework. - Improvement of the annual review process for Education Health and Care Plans (EHCPs) including the multiagency response and continue to make improvements to the quality of EHCPs following initial needs assessment. - Focus on improving attendance of students with SEND where possible.
+- Deliver commissioning intentions described in Joint Commissioning Strategy through Joint Commissioning Group activity. - Implement and enhance Joint Commissioning Quality Assurance Framework - Improvement of the annual review process for Education Health and Care Plans (EHCPs) including the multiagency response and continue to make improvements to the quality of EHCPs following initial needs assessment. - Development of a single plan for SEND learners across education health and social care. - Focus on improving attendance of students with SEND where possible.